7. Dynamic geometry - renunciation of dimensionality|

-As shown on front page of this website, we put horn tori of many sizes into one another, nest or interlace them so that all have the same symmetry axis through their common center, every horn torus being inside the next bigger, all - more ore less - very close to another.
+As shown on front page of this website (more descriptive here), we put horn tori of many sizes into one another, nest or interlace them so that all have the same symmetry axis through their common center, every horn torus being inside the next bigger, all - more ore less - very close to another.
 As surface we imagine an infinitesimal thin 'membrane', actually nearly not existent.
 Same as we can (mathematically) imagine an infinite set of numbers on a limited line, we imagine a huge number of horn tori put together the described way.
 All touch one another in the same point, in the center, which we call 'Point S' - from symmetry or singularity.

 Now we pull the axis from outside in one of the two possible directions and see all horn tori rolling along this axis.
 Simultaneously they roll along each other, and all apply exactly the same circumferential speed, just the speed with which we pull the axis.
 Indeed this speed is the same for all horn tori, but their angular velocities differ.
 The smaller the torus is, the faster turns its bulge.
 The rolling along the axis by performing this torsion of the bulge we call 'revolution'.
 So all revolution velocities are different.
 Very big tori approach zero angular velocity, very small ones turn extremely fast.

 If one has difficulties to imagine that mechanism, take normal balls of very thin glass and with different sizes, every ball containing a smaller, laying on the 'bottom'.
 (You know the Russian nested Matryoshka dolls?)
 When you rotate the biggest around a horizontal axis, all enclosed rotate with the same circumferential speed, but with higher angular velocities the smaller the respective glass ball is, the innermost being the fastest.
 So far, so clear?

 Now let the horn tori additionally rotate around the symmetry axis.
 Allow each to choose any of both possible directions for rotation.
 At the beginning we don't set a particular angular velocity, perhaps leave it constant first, and we will consider later, which different mechanisms could have an effect on rotation.